kmatarese/glide/README.md

-In this case it is also necessary to specify the cursor_type so `SQLExtract` can create a dict-based cursor for query execution within the subprocess as required by `wSQLExtract`.
+In this case it is also necessary to specify the cursor_type so `SQLExtract` can create a dict-based cursor for query execution within the subprocess as required by `SQLExtract`.
 Any args/kwargs passed to RuntimeContext will be passed to the function when called.

 ### Cleaning Up